IDMNYU/p5-fundamentals/00_setup.md

 Running your own server is useful for deploying p5 sketches on a raspberry pi, or similar situation where you won't be viewing the content on the machine directly.

 ## Online Editors
-editor.p5js.org
+- editor.p5js.org
-openprocessing.com
+- openprocessing.com

 ## Local development (Mac, Windows, Linux)
-folder management
+- folder management

-sublime text / atom
+- sublime text / atom
-download library
+- download library

-Install VS code
+- Install VS code
-install p5 plugin
+- install p5 plugin

 ## Running your own server
-install node
+- install node
+- install p5-manager